andruhon/type-s-tri-layout/keycaps/README.md

 Keycaps are at early prototyping stage.
 I will later organise and document everything properly.

-*  [keycap-edit-gui.scad](keycap-edit-gui.scad) A slightly modified generator from  karlh5926@gmail.com (aileron.me).
+*  [archive/keycap-edit-gui.scad](keycap-edit-gui.scad) A slightly modified generator from  karlh5926@gmail.com (aileron.me).
 It generates keycaps with flat tops.
-*  [newcaps.scad](newcaps.scad) A new generator which uses pre-generated stls for caps and can use SVGs for letters and symbols.
+*  [cylindric-concave/newcaps.scad](newcaps.scad) A new generator which uses pre-generated stls for caps and can use SVGs for letters and symbols.
-*  [newcaps-poly.scad](newcaps-poly.scad) A generator of compound caps to be assembled with [newcaps-poly-stems.scad](newcaps-poly-stems.scad).
+*  [archive/newcaps-poly.scad](newcaps-poly.scad) A generator of compound caps to be assembled with [newcaps-poly-stems.scad](newcaps-poly-stems.scad).
 Assembling it from two parts hopefully allows these caps not to require colouring.
+*  [polyhedron/polyhedron3-caps.scad](polyhedron3-caps.scad) An atttempt to build multicolour 3d print not needing colouring.

 A photograph of different prototypes on my keyboard
 ![Keyboard](keyboard-with-prototype-keycaps.jpg)